Julia Hoffman: The Destruction of Collinwood

 Julia and Barnabas went to see Professor Stokes, and he agreed to help them learn more about the disaster from 1970.
 Julia noticed a letter to Stokes stating that Quentin Collins, confined to a sanitarium, had taken a turn for the worse.
 At the Old House, Julia and Barnabas found Quentin attempting to slash his portrait in the attic.
 Although he was clearly insane, Quentin led the two back to Collinwood's playroom where they witnessed the ghost of David Collins.
-Julia and Barnabas saw the ghost of David again, this time dancing with a young girl they had never seen before.
+Julia and Barnabas saw the ghost of David again, this time dancing with Hallie Stokes (Kathy Cody), a young girl they had never seen before.
 Julia noted that the dancing of the children was of an old style and unlike how they would have danced in 1970.
 The following day, Julia was startled awake by Quentin, who seemed to have no memory that Barnabas was a vampire and unable to exist before night.
-She saw the ghost of the young girl again in the window, beckoning her back to Collinwood.
-Julia followed the ghost, who led her back to the playroom again.
+She saw Hallie's ghost again in the window, beckoning her back to Collinwood.
+Julia followed Hallie's ghost, who led her back to the playroom again.
 The door slammed, and Julia found herself trapped in the room with the evil spirit of Gerard, who placed her under his power.

 Julia returned to the Old House and tried to tell Barnabas about her visit to the playroom, but Gerard's ghost frightened her from the window and prevented her from telling the story.
 Julia began to disagree with Barnabas, and he noticed that something was unusual about her behavior.
 When the two found Carolyn dead at Collinwood after writing a list of clues about the house's destruction, Julia followed Gerard's urgings and did not examine the body, which mysteriously disappeared moments later.
-She suggested to Barnabas that calling the sheriff would do no good, but agreed to go to the police when Gerard nodded his approval behind Barnabas.
+She suggested to Barnabas that calling the sheriff (Don Crabtree) would do no good, but agreed to go to the police when Gerard nodded his approval behind Barnabas.
 Julia, Barnabas, and the sheriff later found Carolyn's corpse in the playroom, and Julia refused to leave Carolyn's side when Barnabas decided to ask Stokes to perform an exorcism of the house.
 Alone, she pleaded with Gerard's ghost to leave the house because of the exorcism, but he mentally intoned instructions for her to reveal Barnabas' secret to the sheriff instead.
 The following day, Julia asked the sheriff to return just before dusk so that she could help him.